hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

 + Example: modling MNIST digits w/ DBM
   + can a DBM learn a good model of the MNIST digits?
+    + a DBM trained by using mean field for the positive phase and updating fantasy particles by alternating btw even layer and odd layer for negative phase
+    + judgement:
+      + remove all the input and then generate samples from your model
+      + run the Markov chain for a long time until it's burned in
+      + look at the samples got
   + do samples from the model look like real data?
+    + right figure: real data
+    + left figure: data got from model
+    + looks similar $\implies$ a good model

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture12/lec12.pptx" ismap target="_blank">